roxanneminerals/roxanneminerals.github.io/cv.md

 ## Community

+*Committee Member, National Academy of Sciences [Committee on Accelerating Decarbonization in the United States: Technology, Policy, and Societal Dimensions](https://www.nationalacademies.org/our-work/accelerating-decarbonization-in-the-united-states-technology-policy-and-societal-dimensions)   Mar.
+2020 - Present*

+Work with other committee members to examine the status of technologies, policies, and societal factors needed for decarbonization and recommend research and policy needs.
+Produce two reports detailing findings.

 *Board Member, Humphrey School of Public Affairs Alumni Board     Sept.
-2014 – present*
+2014 – Aug.
+2020*

-Plan events and activities for current students and alumni, including student career trip [2015](http://roxjohnson.com/community/2015/01/15/HHH-CET.html) and [2016](http://roxjohnson.com/community/2016/01/14/CET-2016.html), [Show Up for the Common Good](https://www.hhh.umn.edu/event/show-common-good-minneapolis), and serving on committees to create an alumni survey and create a pilot [Alumni in Residence](http://globalnotes.hhh.umn.edu/2017/10/deadline-oct-31-humphrey-alumni-in.html) program.
+Planned events and activities for current students and alumni, including student career trip [2015](http://roxjohnson.com/community/2015/01/15/HHH-CET.html) and [2016](http://roxjohnson.com/community/2016/01/14/CET-2016.html), [Show Up for the Common Good](https://www.hhh.umn.edu/event/show-common-good-minneapolis), and served on committees to create an alumni survey and create a pilot [Alumni in Residence](http://globalnotes.hhh.umn.edu/2017/10/deadline-oct-31-humphrey-alumni-in.html) program.

 *Alumna Mentor- Humphrey School of Public Affairs     Sept.
 2012 - May 2016*

-Work with current Humphrey students as a mentor by attending mentor and student events, meeting individually with students, and providing resources and connections.
+Worked with current Humphrey students as a mentor by attending mentor and student events, meeting individually with students, and providing resources and connections.

 *Member, Data Analysts for Social Good    Feb.
 2016 - Feb.
 2018*